python/cpython/Doc/library/signal.rst

 .. data:: CTRL_BREAK_EVENT

    The signal corresponding to the CTRL+BREAK keystroke event.
+This signal can only be used with :func:`os.kill`.

    Availability: Windows.

    .. versionadded:: 3.2